Kenny Loggins: Personal life

 Loggins was married to Eva Ein from 1978 to 1990; they had three children: Crosby, Cody and Isabella.
 In 2007, the oldest, Crosby Loggins, produced his first album, We All Go Home.
 In 2008, Crosby Loggins was voted the winner of the MTV reality show Rock the Cradle.
 Cody was born in 1983 and Isabella in 1988.
 As of 2009, Isabella was a music major in college.

 When Loggins experienced health problems in 1982, he was referred to Julia Cooper, a colon therapist.
 Their relationship was limited to a friendship, but near the end of the 1980s, Loggins separated from his wife at nearly the same time Cooper left her husband.
 Loggins's divorce was made final in 1990 and he and Cooper married in July 1992.
 In 1994, they became involved with Equinox International, a multi-level marketing organization and created a promotional video for the company, as did Ted Danson and Dave Parker.

-The couple had two children: Lukas, born in 1993 and Hana, born in 1997.
-After several years of marriage, they assembled material from the journals each kept, which included poems, songs and letters.
+The couple had two children: Lukas, born in 1993; and Hana, born in 1997, now known as Lu.

+After several years of marriage, they assembled material from the journals each kept, which included poems, songs, and letters.
 They authored a 1997 book, The Unimaginable Life, about their relationship.
 Its purpose was to offer an alternative to typical relationships where spouses feel they cannot be completely honest.
 Later on, they faced possible bankruptcy.

 The couple divorced in 2004.
 Loggins said in 2009, "I got pretty blindsided by Julia's decision to leave.
 She's a very impulsive woman and she found herself going through a midlife crisis and she didn't know what to make of it and it changed her life."

 Loggins has a home in the hills north of Santa Barbara, California, and has lived there for several decades.
 Loggins is a second cousin to singer-songwriter Dave Loggins.

+Loggins' son Lu's gender transition is discussed in Kenny Loggins: Conviction of the Heart, a 2026 career-retrospective documentary.
+Loggins expressed support for his son: "There's been so much negativity and so much fear spread around people who need to transition that I felt the other side of the coin needed to be expressed, which was that expression of love. [...]
+To publicly accept his transition was an expression of love that I wanted to do for him.
+And maybe for other parents who find themselves in the same situation."

+Director Dori Berinstein believes the story of Lu's transition also mirrored his father's own journey of self-discovery: "When we first started talking for the film, Kenny had the line, 'My whole career has been a journey into being myself.'
+And then Lu was going through that process.
+So there was such an amazing parallel there."